matkoniecz/checklist-on-buying-new-computer/Readme.md

 - - [ ] Video card
 - [ ] Reinstall system
 - [ ] Check SMART data of drive again
+- [ ] Store warranty documentation with note when it expires